UO-BS/Chess/README.md

 # Chess
 This is code for the game of console chess that I have created without the use of any tutorials.

-I have included not only the standard game of chess but also a custom mode.
+I have included not only the standard game of chess but also a custom mode and chess960.
 In this custom mode the user can create a custom board size and place pieces in chosen locations.

 To run the game: Compile the src files and run the Menu class